 Dependencies

-To use this parameter, set parameters Number of inlets value 6.
+To use this parameter, set the parameter Number of inlets to the value of 6.

 #Liquid level below inlet height —